raito-io/raito-io.github.io/docs/cli/configuration.md

 ```bash
 $> raito <command> --config-file myconfig.yaml
 ```

 The configuration file allows you to specify multiple targets instead of only 1 (see later).
-Environment variables can be used in the configuration file by using double curly brackets, e.g. {% raw %}
+Environment variables can be used in the configuration file by using double curly brackets, e.g.

 ```js
 sf-password: "{{SNOWFLAKE_PASSWORD}}"
 ```
-{% endraw %}

 1. **Flags**: you can use the command line flags directly on the CLI to pass in configuration parameters.<br>
 Note: this limits you to only one target (see later).